alexSamalot19/Burger/README.md

-# Burger Menu - Node and Express Servers
+# Classic Burgers - Node and Express Servers

 <br>

 ## Description

-Eat-Da-Burger is a burger logger that takes in orders from the user and shows an ordered list of orders to be completed.
+Classic Burgers is a logger that takes in orders from the user and shows an ordered list of orders to be completed.
 Burgers from the list can be devoured and moved to a seperate list using Object-Relational Mapping (ORM).